CISCO-METZ-GROUP/MeshChain/README.md

 systemctl daemon-reload
 systemctl restart kubelet
 ```
-Initialize the master node by running the following code **NOT** as a root, and change the IP address accordingly
+Initialize the master node by running the following code **NOT** as a root, and change the IP address accordingly:
 ```
 sudo swapoff -a
 sudo kubeadm init --token-ttl 0 --apiserver-advertise-address=10.10.10.10
 ```
-If you ran into errors while running kubeadm command, just use the following steps to reset kubeadm and do kubeadm init again
+If you ran into errors while running kubeadm command, just use the following steps to reset kubeadm and do kubeadm init again:
 ```
 rm -rf $HOME/.kube
 sudo kubeadm reset
 ```
-After initializing the master run the following commands
+After initializing the master run the following commands:
 ```
 mkdir -p $HOME/.kube
 sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
 sudo chown $(id -u):$(id -g) $HOME/.kube/config
 ```
-Then add the K8s network plug-in (I choose WeaveNet for MeshChain)
+Then add the K8s network plug-in (I choose WeaveNet for MeshChain):
 ```
 kubectl apply -f "https://cloud.weave.works/k8s/net?k8s-version=$(kubectl version | base64 | tr -d '\n')"
 ```
-After running the command ```kubeadm init ...``` , you will have a command to join the worker nodes. it looks like this
+After running the command ```kubeadm init ...``` , you will have a command to join the worker nodes. it looks like this:
 * Run this command if you ran into swap issue ```sudo swapoff -a```
 ```
 kubeadm join 10.10.10.10:6443 --token <token> --discovery-token-ca-cert-hash sha256:<hash>
 ```
-After joining the workers to the master, run this command on the master to check if node are connected or not
+After joining the workers to the master, run this command on the master to check if node are connected or not:
 ```
 kubectl get node
 ```
-The output should be similar to this
+The output should be similar to this:
 ```
 NAME             STATUS    ROLES     AGE       VERSION mcEnterprise1    Ready     master    10m       v1.10.4 mcEnterprise2    Ready     <none>    2m        v1.10.4
 ```
-* If you want to have kubectl autocompele add this line in .bashrc ``` source <(kubectl completion bash) ```, then reboot the master
+* If you want to have kubectl auto completion, add this line in .bashrc ``` source <(kubectl completion bash) ```, then reboot the master node.
-Do the same installing process for the other cluser (public cloud), and you should have similar output to this
+* You need to do the same installing process for both clusers (public cloud/enterprise), and you should have similar output like this:
 ```
 NAME               STATUS    ROLES     AGE       VERSION mcPublicCloud1     Ready     master    4m        v1.10.4 mcPublicCloud2     Ready     <none>    2m        v1.10.4
 ```
 #### 3. Install Istio, in this project, I used Istio 0.7.1.
-* Do the same process in the master of the other cluster
+* Do the same process in the master of both clusters

 Download Istio files by running this
 ```